Property Loan Notes are a financial instrument usually used to raise development capital for property developers.

 Generally local planning permission should make a decision within eight weeks but with major complex projects this can take a lot longer.
 Councils have the right to say yes or no to any planning proposal so the presentation and application usually requires agents.
 These agents have a detailed understanding of the local planning application process but things can go wrong so the project’s early life is at its highest risk.

 Loan Note Funding and Promotion

 Once legally binding detailed planning permission has been granted in writing the risks reduce to the development project greatly and funding is usually required.
 Loan Note investments are not open to the average individual ‘retail’ investor.
 A retail investor is an individual who has not invested in loan notes previously; you are not a high net worth earner; will have less than £200,000 to invest (not including home equity); not a director of a company with a £1m turnover.
 In simple terms if you are the average investor you are not allowed to invest in this sector.

 This kind of investment is not covered under the Financial Services Compensation Scheme and the products themselves are not regulated as they are designed for a more sophisticated investor.

 Assuming you meet the allowed criterion then loan notes can play a profitable part of your overall portfolio.

 Investment Yields for Loan Notes

-Typically investment yields are quite high and 8-12% p.a. is not unusual as the overall investment returns to the property developer can be quite spectacular.
+Typically, investment yields can be quite high as the overall investment returns to the property developer can be quite spectacular.
 You can normally select when you want your interest paid to you and this can be monthly, quarterly or annually.
-Be aware dependent on the Loan Note the capital may be restricted as to when you can withdraw it, but capital withdrawal annually is often available.
+Be aware, dependent on the Loan Note the capital may be restricted as to when you can withdraw it, but capital withdrawal annually is often available.